 Transfer Student Advising

-Note: If you are transferring into the School of Education or as a clinical ready student in the School of Nursing, you will be contacted directly by that program, not OAA.
+Note: If you are transferring into the School of Education or as a clinical ready student in the School of Nursing, you will be contacted directly by that program.

 You will receive the following during your initial advising appointment:

 - Review of transfer credit awarded (see Transfer Credit Evaluation below)

 - Printed class schedule for the coming semester

 - Contact information for your faculty advisor

 - Tentative long range plan projecting your course progression through graduation